 This program is for students in grades 2 to 3 who need to learn more about the parts of the plant.
 Have you ever wondered why some plants are so successful?
 It all adds up to the root, stem, flower, leaves and seeds of the plant.
-This program will be conducted outdoors on a nice day and indoors on a rainy one in about 30 to 45 minutes.
+This program will be conducted outdoors on a nice day and indoors on a rainy one in about 30 minutes.

 Indiana Academic Standards Addressed: Grade 2 Science: 2.LS.1, 2.LS.2, 2.LS.3